DFalque/dcsl_interview/README.md

 8. npm install
 9. run npm start

-* Enter the following link
+* Click on the following link

 The client has been uploaded to Netlify and the server to Heroku.